demeralde/gatsby-starter-epic/README.md

 # gatsby-starter-epic

 Gatsby starter with good, opinionated defaults.
-I use it for most projects.
+I use it for most static projects.

 It includes my favourite dependencies, dev tools, configurations, and the like.
 ## Features